SebKuzminsky/zenbot/README.md

 ### Generate G-code

-For each of the three toolpath objects (trace isolation, drill/mill, and board outline), select the object in the "Project" tab, switch to the "Selected" tab, set "Create CNC Job" options, click "Generate".
+For each of the three Geometry objects (trace isolation, drill/mill, and board outline), select the object in the "Project" tab, switch to the "Selected" tab, set "Create CNC Job" options per the info in the following sections,click "Generate".

 #### Trace Isolation

-* "Cut Z": Maybe -0.005 inch (-0.127 mm).
-1 oz copper clad board has a 0.0014 inch (0.036 mm) thick copper layer, and it's pretty easy to mount the board with less than 0.003 inch (0.076 mm) wobble.
+* "Cut Z": Maybe -0.051 mm (-0.002 inch).
+1 oz copper clad board has a 0.036 mm (0.0014 inch) thick copper layer, and it's pretty easy to mount the board with less than 0.076 mm (0.003 inch) wobble.

 * "Travel Z": 0.5 mm

-* "Feed Rate": 2.4 inch/min (60.1 mm/min)
+* "Feed Rate": 60.1 mm/min (2.4 inch/min)

-* "Tool dia": 0.010 inch (0.254 mm)
+* "Tool dia": 0.254 mm (0.010 inch)

 * "Spindle speed": 24000 (you can leave this blank for the Zenbot since it doesn't have a speed-controlled spindle.